 Up-selling is another technical hack opted by the e-commerce market.

 -> Precision with Instances: Recently I had shifted to a new city with my parents for job purpose.
 I was in search of a television.
-I decided to check a few sites that offer TVs in my budget with desired specifications.
+I decided to check a few sites that offer TVs in my budget with the desired specifications.
 When I thought of selecting one the site recommended me of checking other TVs with higher specifications and also with offers.
 The highlighted part indicates a higher specification TV that has been suggested by the e-commerce site.

 –>Why Up-selling?
 Many e-commerce giants are using the combination of cross-selling and up-selling for maximizing the profit margins.